Questions we ask on your weekly claim

 * Report earnings for the week in which you earned them, not in the week you received them.
 Report the total amount before deductions.
 For self-employment, report your net earnings.
 You also will be asked for the total hours or days for which you had earnings.

-To help you determine how much will be deducted from your weekly claim, you can download the 2018 Earnings Deduction chart.
+To help you determine how much will be deducted from your weekly claim, you can download the current Earnings Deduction chart.

 If you worked during the week be ready to provide: